pjtunstall/push-swap/README.md

 ### c.
 Results

 In what follows, we'll compare the performance of various algorithms at sorting stacks of 100 numbers.
-Since doing these tests, we've realized that this may not be indicative of how they fare on smaller stacks, so please bear in mind that this is not an absolute verdict.
+Since doing these tests, we've realized that this may not be indicative of how they fare on smaller stacks, so please bear in mind that what follows is not an absolute verdict.

 On 10,000 tests, our implementation of Fred Orion's algorithm took an average of 555 instructions to sort 100 numbers, with a standard deviation of 24.
 Of all the ways we've tried so far, this is the winner, and it sounds like Fred may have achieved some further optimization that wasn't revealed in his summary, unless I've overlooked it.
 He says he sorted 100 with a mean of 510 instructions.
 I don't know how many tests he did.
 To sort 500 numbers, he reports a mean of 3750 instructions; our version scored 4216 on 100 trials, with a standard deviation of 121.